: Multnomah Falls by NW Arts & Recreation

 How to leave Oregon a better place during your travels.

-Editor’s note: Never before has Mother Nature experienced so deeply the effects of a changing planet.
-In celebration of Earth Day 2022, this four-part series dives into the effects of climate change on some Oregon destinations, attractions and industries.
+Editor’s note: Never before have we so deeply experienced the effects of a changing planet.
+This four-part series dives into the effects of climate change on some of Oregon’s destinations, attractions and industries.
 We also explore the resilience of local communities and the innovations of local leaders determined to keep Oregon one of the greenest places in the world to visit and live.
-Thank you for joining with us.

 Part 1: Land | Part 2: Wildfire | Part 3: Water | Part 4: Air